-A recent survey by Robert Half clearly shows staff turnover rates have increased massively over the last three years, with 15% of Australian employees likely to seek a new job with the next 12 months.
-67% of Australian employers say turnover rates are growing fast!
+A recent survey by Robert Half clearly shows staff turnover rates have increased massively over the last three years, with 15% of Australian employees likely to seek a new job within the next 12 months.
+Furthermore, 67% of Australian employers say turnover rates are growing fast!

-That means on average Australian business can expect a workforce turnover of at least 15% every year.
+That means Australian businesses expect a workforce turnover of at least 15% annually.
 The turnover rates for specific industries like hospitality can be as high as 50%.

 Quite merely, employee turnover costs businesses big time.
-A recent research project estimated the real cost of each employee that leaves is $4,129!
+A recent research project estimated the actual cost of each employee that leaves is $4,129!

-High employee turnover levels can also cause havoc on company cultures and productivity - mostly if the most talented employees leave.
-Businesses need to consider the impact of departing employees and manage them carefully.
+High employee turnover levels can also cause havoc on company cultures and productivity - mainly if the most talented employees leave.
+Therefore, businesses must carefully consider departing employees' impact and manage them.